 Micro Gas-Turbine Design for Small-Scale Hybrid Solar Power Plants

 Hybrid solar micro gas-turbines are a promising technology for supplying controllable low-carbon electricity in off-grid regions.
 A thermoeconomic model of three different hybrid micro gas-turbine power plant layouts has been developed, allowing their environmental and economic performance to be analyzed.
 In terms of receiver design, it was shown that the pressure drop is a key criterion.
-However, for recuperated layouts, the combined pressure drop of the recuperator and receiver is more important.
-In terms of both electricity costs and carbon emissions, the internally-fired recuperated micro gas-turbine was shown to be the most promising solution of the three configurations evaluated.
-Compared to competing diesel generators, the electricity costs from hybrid solar units are between 10% and 43% lower, while specific CO2 emissions are reduced by 20–35%.
+However, for recuperated layouts the combined pressure drop of the recuperator and receiver is more important.
+The internally-fired recuperated micro gas-turbine was shown to be the most promising solution of the three configurations evaluated, in terms of both electricity costs and carbon emissions.
+Compared to competing diesel generators, the electricity costs from hybrid solar units are between 10% and 43% lower, while specific CO2 emissions are reduced by 20 – 35%.

 Place, publisher, year, edition, pages

 ASME Turbo Expo 2013, Turbine Technical Conference and Exposition, GT 2013; San Antonio, Tx, United States, 3-7 June 2013